Welcome to newsliteracy.nl, a website by Fifi Schwarz.

 News media and journalists to a very large extent influence what we as citizens know, think and even feel about the world we live in.
 They inform us, they engage us, and they activate us.
 They confront us with opinions that are dissimilar to our own and they challenge us to reconsider our pre-conceived ideas and to enter dialogue not only with people we know and feel comfortable with, but also with people we do not know and might be afraid of.
 News media and journalists, to paraphrase Harvard sociologist Cass R. Sunstein, are society’s social glue.

-Additional to criteria often used for media literacy, specific news literacy criteria are language skills (needed to interpret texts, be they printed, spoken or on screen) and the acknowledgement of the pluriform character of news in democratic societies.
+In addition to criteria often used for media literacy, specific news literacy criteria are (prior) knowledge, language skills (needed to interpret texts, be they printed, spoken or on screen) and the acknowledgement and utilization of the pluriform character of news in democratic societies.

 The second challenge is for journalists to remain trusted and respected sources.
 This requires that they be news literate as well.
 As the study shows, they can do so by taking three measures throughout their work.
 First is that they make clear to their audiences the relevance of the information they present.
 One way of doing so is by relating the news to the daily lives of the news users.
 Another is to be accountable for their work, and even to be proactively transparent about how and why they have chosen specific sources or angles for their news items.
 Third, journalists should seek opportunities to engage with news users more often.
 Not only in terms of asking a response to their own work, but also in actively involving news users in the process of news production – for instance in delivering news facts.